-The School reserves the right to separate a student at any time, subject to the decision of the Headmaster.
-Any appeal of disciplinary action must go through the Office of the Headmaster.
+The School reserves the right to separate a student at any time, subject to the decision of the head of school.
+Any appeal of disciplinary action must go through the Office of the Head of School.
 Students who are separated from the School because of disciplinary or honor infractions may not return to campus for a period of one year (12 months) from the date of the separation.
-The Headmaster will determine if a student who has been separated from The Hun School will continue to be included in future School or alumni mailings.
+The head of school will determine if a student who has been separated from The Hun School will continue to be included in future School or alumni mailings.